JennySteichen/JennySteichen.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
 title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
-  - /about/
   - /about.html
 ---
 I am a Data Scientist/Career Changer.
 For the last few years, I've been learning Data Science and